dsyer/spring-boot-memory-blog/README.md

 JConsole numbers (it would only save of order a MB with the stack size we are using).

-Numbers from `pmap` don't seem to make much sense:
+A lower level tool is `pmap`, where we can look at the memory allocations assigned to a process.
+Numbers from `pmap` don't seem to make much sense either:

 ```
 $ pmap 4330